Josh Stevens: 2011: Pitbull

-Steve Aoki
+2012: Steve Aoki, Young Jeezy, Jennifer Lopez

 Stevens co-wrote and engineered the song "Livin' My Love" featuring LMFAO and Nervo for Steve Aoki's January 10, 2012 album release, Wonderland.

-Young Jeezy and Ne-Yo

 On February 21, 2012, Stevens engineered "Leave You Alone" by Young Jeezy featuring Ne-Yo and produced by Warren G. The song was RIAA platinum certified in October 2020.

-Podcast

-It Is What It Is

-Contributed as a key audio producer and engineer for Seasons 3 and 4.

-His work earned a Webby Award nomination in the “Sports Podcast” category.

-Responsibilities likely included audio mixing, sound design, editing, and overall production quality—fields in which Stevens has established expertise.